synapticloop/panl/README.md

 - **New Features**
   - Added in `is_mutlivalue` JSON key to the active facets
+  - Added in `panl.extra.<lpse_code>` to add a JSON object keyed on `extra` to the returned active and available facets.

 - **Documentation update**
   - Added in documentation for new features